-Executing Azure Data Explorer Queries with Airflow
+How to orchestrate Azure Data Explorer queries with Airflow

 Azure Data Explorer (ADX) is a managed data analytics service used for performing real-time analysis of large volumes of streaming data.
 It's particularly useful for IoT applications, big data logging platforms, and SaaS applications.